Cost of Healthcare in Retirement

 Medicare coverage is designated using a variety of letters.
 The biggies are:

-- Part D which covers prescription drugs
+- Part D. Covers prescription drugs

-Moreover, the more money you make, the higher your Medicare Part B and D premiums will be.
+The more money you make, the higher your Medicare Part B and D premiums will be.
 But there are options to offset these costs.
 Some things to consider when selecting the right plan:

 - Distributions from HSA accounts, Roth IRA accounts, cash value life insurance policies, and income from reverse mortgages don’t count in the formula that determines your Part B premiums.